tommyhuangthu/FASPR/README.txt

     ACDEFGHIKLMNPQRSTVWYYWVTSRQPNMLKIHGFEDCA
     for the input sequence, only 20 canonical amino acids are allowed.

+    When the input sequence is the same as the one extracted from the PDB structure, the amino acid side-chain conformations is repacked.
+When the input sequence is different from that extracted from PDB, mutations will be introduced.
+Therefore, FASPR can be used to construct mutant models very efficiently.

+    If you want to fix the conformation of some residues during packing, you can specify those residue in low-case letters and the others in upper-case letters, e.g.:
+    acdefghiklmnpqrstvwyYWVTSRQPNMLKIHGFEDCA

 #### NOTE ####
 Please remember to put the executable FASPR program and the binary Dunbrack rotamer library 'dun2010bbdep.bin' in the same directory.
 Otherwise, the program